Micah Shannon

 SHANNOM7@MAIL.UC.EDU

-A designer & illustrator crafting playful, honest stories for fellow humans.
+A brand designer & illustrator crafting playful stories for fellow humans.

 MicahShannon